sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 A unique identifier for the token, which can be used to prevent reuse of the token.
 The value of `jti` MUST uniquely identify the ID Token between sender and receiver for at least 12 months.

 auth_time
 > RECOMMENDED.
 This SHOULD be included if the OpenID Provider can assert an End-User's authentication intent was demonstrated.
-For example, a login event where the user took some action to authenticate.
+For example, a login event where the End-User took some action to authenticate.

 exp, iat, nbf
 > REQUIRED.
 The `expiration`, `issued at`, and `not before` timestamps for the token are dates (integer number of seconds since from `1970-01-01T00:00:00Z UTC`) within acceptable ranges.